 There are lots of reasons why your AC system freezes up in Toronto.
-Nearly all of them frequently need professional AC repair.
+Most all of them frequently need professional AC repair.

 Checking the air filter isn’t dusty and airflow isn’t restricted are the only work you can safely handle on your own.
-If you need to install a new the filter, you can hasten the melting process by switching off the system and turning on the fan.
+If you need to put in a new the filter, you can accelerate the defrosting process by disabling the system and using the fan.
 If you have a heat pump, you can move it to heat mode until the ice has melted.

-After the ice disappears, turn settings back to normal.
+After the ice disappears, move settings back to normal.
 If your equipment freezes repeatedly, contact Service Experts Commercial HVAC to fix the problem.

-Here are several other reasons why your system might be freezing up.
+Here are a couple other other reasons why your system might be freezing up.

 Insufficient refrigerant—A frozen system may be created by a refrigerant leak.